The Gaffney Peachoid

 South Carolina Peach Festival

 July’s South Carolina Peach Festival in Gaffney started in 1977 to bring Lowcountry residents and tourists “from the beaches to the peaches.”
-Festivalgoers can take in the famous mud bog, road race, and carnival while enjoying an endless supply of the state’s most succulent fruit.
+Festivalgoers can take in a pageant, a dirt track race, a car cruise-in, lots of live music, a dessert contest while enjoying an endless supply of the state’s most succulent fruit.

 South Carolina Apple Festival